 For the past two weeks, the UN has been talking about climate change in Bonn.
 Predictably enough, little was achieved in terms of meaningful actions to address climate change (like finding ways of reducing fossil fuel emissions, say).
 Neither was any progress made on REDD.

 A group of Brazilian NGOs has written to the Brazilian delegation for climate change negotiations, opposing offset and market mechanism as a means of financing REDD.
 The letter is signed by 21 environmental organisations and social movements and is available below in English and Portuguese.

 The latest round of UN climate meetings is currently taking place in Bonn, Germany.
 REDD is on the agenda in several parts of the meeting.
 Here is REDD-Monitor’s attempt to explain what is on the agenda regarding REDD during the meetings in Bonn over the next two weeks.
-It will be interesting at the end of the two weeks of meetings to see how much progress has been made on these issues.

 In Greek mythologoy, the hydra was a serpent with seven heads.
 When one head was cut off, it grew two more.
 It was so poisonous that even its breath was deadly.

 At the start of last week’s UN climate negotiations in Bonn, Yvo de Boer, the UNFCCC Executive Secretary, described the negotiating text as “200 pages of incomprehensible nonsense”.
 By the end of the week, de Boer wasn’t much more optimistic.
 “We seem to be afloat on a sea of brackets,” he was reported as saying in the New York Times.